-Graduate students are expected to be aware of and satisfy all regulations governing their work and study at the university.
-For additional information please refer to the 2021-2022 Graduate Catalog, to the Hilltopics Student Handbook, and to publications on Understanding your Rights and Obligations.
+Graduate students are expected to be familiar with and satisfy all regulations governing their work and study at the university.
+For additional information please refer to the Graduate Catalog, the Hilltopics Student Handbook, and to publications on Understanding your Rights and Obligations.
+The EPP Department Graduate Handbook does not deviate from established Graduate School Policies noted in the Graduate Catalog, but rather provides the specific ways in which those policies are carried out.